Search Knowledge Base by Keyword

 2. Visible – Whether the column is visible by default.
 Use column visibility to view the column on the report.

-4. Lookup – Mark column as a lookup (lu__, lum__, lua__ and luam__ columns will be checked automatically)
+4. Lookup – Mark column as a lookup (lu__, lum__, lua__, and luam__ columns will be checked automatically)

 5. Custom Status (RAG Status) – Display RAG status for each value